 Diversity of Experiences: 12 entries allowed

-Note: Under “description” column, indicate your level of involvement with this activity, your role, and what you’ve achieved.
+Note: In the “Description” box, indicate your level of involvement with this activity, your role, and what you have achieved.
 For travel experiences please do not include sleeping time.
 If you were performing a specific role (such as working or volunteering) while traveling please calculate your hours as only those you were actively involved in the activity.
 If you combined travel for fun and work/service, please use the additional clarifications box to explain the calculation of your hours.

 High Performance in an Area of Human Endeavour: 3 entries allowed